Are you responsible for messaging and positioning in your role? 92% of product marketers state this is their top responsibility, and it should be.

 Messaging and positioning really is a fundamental area of product marketing.
 The truth is messaging really isn't that hard, it's not easy, but it's not hard.
 The challenge really there is moving past your existing narratives.

-Most companies sort of live and breathe their products and end up creating these echo chambers of language and ideas and of terminology that probably makes a lot of sense to people internally and the people working there but it doesn't often translate to the outside world.
+Most companies live and breathe their products and end up creating echo chambers of language and ideas and of terminology that probably makes a lot of sense to people internally, but it doesn't often translate to the outside world.

 Before we do that, though, it's important to define what effective messaging really means.